 Another study revealed "robust working memory enhancement following administration of American ginseng."7

-Diabetes: American ginseng appears to have anti-diabetic properties.
-In one animal study, extract of American ginseng root lead to weight loss and lower blood sugar levels in mice with type 2 diabetes.8
+Diabetes — American ginseng appears to have anti-diabetic properties.
+In one animal study, extract of American ginseng root led to weight loss and lower blood sugar levels in mice with Type 2 diabetes.8

 It's also been shown to increase insulin sensitivity in healthy individuals.9